Stay Warm Safely: Cruise Heating Pad Rules, Safety Checks, and Packing Tips

 Most U.S.-based cruise ships use Type A or Type B plugs, but ships registered in Europe or Asia may use different types.

-Outlet Availability in Cabins
+Manage Outlet Availability in Cruise Cabins for Heating Pad Use

 Cabins on cruise ships often have a limited number of electrical outlets.
 Some smaller cabins may have only one or two outlets available for use.